 In fact, dedicated is one of the best words to describe Ward Allen, Kirk Williams, Jacob Walker, and Linda Fowler who petitioned for our independent, public charter school three times before it was approved.

-In each iteration of the petition, these individuals stood strongly and devotedly for our cause, and for our students.
+In each iteration of the petition, these individuals stood strongly and devotedly for our cause, and for our students, which was eventually authorized by Twin Rivers Unified School District.

 While it is easy for outsiders to look at transgressions in life and condemn them openly, at Highlands, we understand that crime does not create itself.
 In fact, crime most often arises when opportunity lacks.